martincostello/dotnet-minimal-api-integration-testing/README.md

 [TypeScript]: https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-oop.html

-The tests show how you can write integration tests for the [API] and [User Interface] layers of the application that can help you get good coverage of the system-under-test, as well as confidence in changes you make to an application are ready to ship to a production system.
+The tests show how you can write integration tests for the [API] and [User Interface] layers of an application that can help you get good coverage of the system-under-test, as well as confidence that the changes you make to an application are ready to ship to a production system.

 The tests include demonstrations of the use of the following open source libraries and technologies:

 * [coverlet]
+* [HttpClientFactory]
 * [HttpClient Interception]
 * [Playwright]
 * [ReportGenerator]